Introduction to jQuery Effects

 });

-This method in jQuery is used to end or finish the currently running animator as it is used to stop all the animations which are currently running and is used to remove all the queued animations.
-It is also used to complete all the animations for a varied range of selected elements.
-This method is similar to methods such as .stop which has both true parameters.
-The major difference between this method and finish is that the finish method is used to stop and pause the CSS element property types of all the queued animations.
+This method in jQuery is used to end or finish the currently running animator as it is used to stop all the currently running animations and remove all the queued animations.
+It completes all the animations for various selected elements.
+This method is similar to .stop, which has both true parameters.
+The major difference between this method and the finish is that the finish method is used to stop and pause the CSS element property types of all the queued animations.

 Syntax